hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * Hm... maybe I should just take a rest and play some long lasting RPG :-/ But Thanks for the list.
 I hope @greggirwin will add it into his already long notes.

 [8:04:30](#jAqefcyKKoufO49xby_k1HsFh7NdBDEgT-MtV_N1cfo) <GalenIvanov (Galen Ivanov)>:
 I'm not into RPG's (except if The Lost Vikings counts as one) and I'm totally immersed into Ori and the Blind Forest - beautiful game with some hard arcade sections.
 The battles are much less than in Hollow Knight (which I haven't halved yet after 80+ hours).
-Apparently I'm starting to love Metroidvania games Ì†ΩÌ∏Ñ
+Apparently I'm starting to love Metroidvania games üòÑ

 [10:42:01](#Wd4V_q_lNAKd2vt7Nph911lyeUVN1hkqLSnUoJNjfG8) <ldci (Fran√ßois Jouen)>:
 Hi, for testing purpose I compiled the gui-console app under macOS.
 Menu doesn't work.
 Is it specific to macOS?